simult/simult/README.md

 ### Metrics

 Prometheus metrics are form of `namespace_subsystem_name`.
+The namespace is "simult" by default.

-The following table lists prometheus metrics of the simult-server.
+The following table lists prometheus metrics of the simult.

 | Subsystem | Name | Type | Labels | Description |
 | - | - | - | - | - |